Skip to content

 Our campus is a second home for students—spaces across campus support dining, recreation, and extra-curricular activity and programming.

-Nearly half of all students live in on-campus housing, with other students living in private housing facilities within walking distance of campus.
-Our dorms, just as the rest of campus, are built to foster community and cultural learning.
+Nearly half of all students live in on-campus housing, with others living in private housing facilities within walking distance of campus.
+Like the rest of campus, our dorms are built to foster community and cultural learning.
 With over 30 countries represented on campus, students will find many opportunities for making new friendships and learning about different parts of the world.